taskcluster/passwordstore-garbage/README.md

 $ gpg --keyserver gpg.mozilla.org --send-key $FINGERPRINT
 ```

+Note that you may have already signed this key.
+If so, great!
+Just set the
-If you've got the time, it is smart to do this for several people.
-If you're a
+trust and you're done.
+If you've got the time, it is smart to do this for
-GnuPG guru with a carefully groomed PGP keychain, then of course you can make
+several people.
+If you're a GnuPG guru with a carefully groomed PGP keychain,
-your own choices here.
+then of course you can make your own choices here.

 # How To..